probabl-ai/skore/README.md

 python -m skore launch project.skore
 ```
 This will automatically open a browser at the UI's location:
-1. Create a new `View`.
+1. Create a new `View` on the top left.
-2. Then, you can add items into this view, by double-cliking on them or doing drag-and-drop.
-You can visualize the available stored items in the `Elements` tab on the left.
+2. Then, from `Elements` section on the bottom left, you can add stored items into this view, by double-cliking on them or doing drag-and-drop.

 ## 👨‍💻 More examples